ibm-cloud-docs/RegistryImages/nl/fr/ibm-integration-bus/index.md

     ```
     {: screen}

-6. Exécutez la commande **mqsilist** pour afficher l'état de votre noeud, qui devrait être `running`.
-Exemple :
+6. Run the **mqsilist** command to show the status of your node, which should be listed as `running`.
+For example:

     ```
     (IIB_10:)iibuser@instance-0098858e:/$ mqsilist